CMURPH56/cmurph56.github.io/docs/_posts/2025-10-30-hsts-headers.md

 Max-Age: The unit of measurement is seconds.
 I set this to the recommended two years.

 **Not Required**
-IncludeSubdomains: I opted to add this, because I wanted www.cammurphy, blog.cammurphy, and etc to have the same security.
+IncludeSubdomains: I added this, because I wanted www.cammurphy, blog.cammurphy, and etc to have the same security.

 preload: With adding this option you allow the domain to be added to the preload list.
 The preload list is what browsers will check if it should load the site without even having to get the initial response from the server.
 You can submit your domain to be added to the list [here](https://hstspreload.org/).